IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/sparkline-chart.md

 # $Platform$ Sparkline

 The $ProductName$ Sparkline is a lightweight charting control.
 It is intended for rendering within a small-scale layout such as within a grid cell but can also be rendered alone.

-The sparkline control has several visual elements and corresponding features that can be configured and customized such as the chart type, markers, ranges, trendlines, unknown value plotting, and tooltips.
+The `Sparkline` has several visual elements and corresponding features that can be configured and customized such as the chart type, markers, ranges, trendlines, unknown value plotting, and tooltips.

 ## $Platform$ Sparkline Example

-The following example shows all the different sparkline types available.
+The following example shows all the different types of `Sparkline` available.
 The type is defined by setting the `DisplayType` property.
 If the `DisplayType` property is not specified, then by default, the `Line` type is displayed.

 <code-view style="height: 450px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"